The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

+Eq.~(\ref{GapTend2}) provides both $T_{c1}$ and $T_{c2}$, the critical temperature for both the intra-band and inter-band phase transition, respectively.

+Accordingly to the results of the previous section, the intra-band phase occurs at $\Delta_0=0$.
+On the other hand, we definie $T_{c1}$ as the temperature in which $\sigma_0$ vanishes, hence, using these assumptions in Eq.~(\ref{GapTend2}) it follows that

+where we have considered the same set of approximations as we have made in the standard BCS model.
+Similarly, we also may obtain that

+As expected, when $\lambda=g$, we have $T_{c1}=T_{c2}$ and the model admits both intra- and inter-band phase transitions when $T<T_{c1}=T_{c2}$.
+For $\lambda<g$, we have $T_{c1}<T_{c2}$, accordingly to Eq.~(\ref{Tc1end}) and Eq.~(\ref{Tc2end}).
+In this case, for $T<T_{c1}<T_{c2}$, the system admits either the intra- and inter-band phases, as discussed earlier.
+For $T_{c1}<T<T_{c2}$, we only find the inter-band phasse while for $T>T_{c2}$ we have the normal phase.

-In this work we have described the solutions of a two-gap problem in a continuum version of the BCS model, using a finite ultraviolet cutoff $\Lambda$.
-Our main result shows that the extra gap $\Delta$ restores the symmetric phase when $\Delta\geq\Delta^c_0$, where $\Delta^c_0$ is a critical parameter, and for $\Delta<\Delta^c_0$ the system is in the superconductor phase.
-The value of $\Delta^c_0$ also defines the critical temperature $T_{c2}$ for the superconductor phase in the system with two gaps.
-This conclusion is corroborated by an analysis of the effective potential at the large-$N$ approximation.
+\textbf{Conclusions and Discussions.} - In this work we have described the solutions of a two-gap problem in a continuum version of the BCS model, using a finite ultraviolet cutoff $\Lambda$.
+Our main result shows that the extra gap provides a possible inter-band phase transition that may be either a stable or metastable phase depending on the coupling constants.
+We also derive the critical temperature in which each phase may be observed.
+These conclusions are corroborated by an analysis of the effective potential at the large-$N$ approximation.
+The two-gap BCS model \cite{2GBCS} is expected to be relevant for describing unconventional pairing in superconductors with high-$T_c$, for example, in MgB2 and underdoped cuprates \cite{MgB2}.
+This, unfortunately, has been less discussed in literature.
+Here, we gave a step forward by considering its continuum version.

-The two-gap BCS model \cite{2GBCS} is expected to be relevant for describing the pairing in two-gap superconductors, for example, in MgB$_2$ \cite{MgB2}.
-In particular, the two-gap solutions at zero temperature \cite{2G1959} as well as the experimental measurements of the critical temperature in MgB$_2$ \cite{2GMgB2Exp} have been discussed in literature.
-It would be interesting, therefore, to consider a more realistic version of the continuum model considered here.
-This should incorporate more information about hybridization and the gap symmetries of MgB$_2$.
-A possible generalization of our model would be to consider the competition between magnetism and superconductivity, which have been related to a coexistence of superconductor and itinerant antiferromagnetic phases in Ref.~\cite{Rafael}.